Muller's ratchet in a near-critical regime: tournament versus fitness proportional selection: Introduction

-While both (RT) and (MR) state the same boundary ($\gamma = \frac 12$) between the polynomial and the exponential regime, the exponents differ between \eqref{RT1} and~\eqref{RT3} as well as between \eqref{RT2} and~\eqref{RT4}.
+While both (RTC) and (RTT) state the same boundary ($\gamma = \frac 12$) between the polynomial and the exponential regime, the exponents differ between \eqref{RT1} and~\eqref{RT3scal} as well as between \eqref{RT2} and~\eqref{RT4scal}.
 Specifically, in the polynomial regime $\mathcal P$ the exponent $\frac {1+\beta}2$ for the tournament ratchet is larger than the exponent $1-\delta$ for the classical ratchet.

 Here is an explanation for the polynomial regime.
-The centers of attraction of the equilibrium profile weights of the best and the second best class differ by the factor $N^{\frac \delta 2}$ for the tournament ratchet (see Sec.~\ref{profiledet}), while they are given by the Poisson weights $e^{-\theta}$ and $\theta e^{-\theta} $ for the classical ratchet and hence for the latter differ only by the factor $\theta = \delta \log N$ (and thus have the same polynomial order $N^{1-\delta}$).
-This latter factor is only logarithmic in $N$; therefore, when starting the ``new best class'' at the time of a click in its ``old'' center of attraction, the tournament ratchet has a longer way to go than the classical ratchet.
+The centers of attraction of the equilibrium profile weights of the best and the second best class differ asymptotically by the factor $\sqrt{1-\rho}=N^{\frac \delta 2}$ for the tournament ratchet (see \eqref{centattY}), while they are given by the Poisson weights $e^{-\theta}$ and $\theta e^{-\theta} $ for the classical ratchet and hence for the latter differ only by the factor $\theta = \delta \log N$ (and thus have the same polynomial order $N^{1-\delta}$).
+This latter factor is only logarithmic in~$N$; therefore, when starting the ``new best class'' at the time of a click in its ``old'' center of attraction, the tournament ratchet has a longer way to go than the classical ratchet.
 The exponent $\frac {1+\beta}2$ in \eqref{RT3} will be obtained by a Green function analysis in the proof of Theorem~\ref{mainth}.
 This analysis will also explain the exponent $1-\delta$ in \eqref{RT1}, which corresponds to Haigh's prediction, saying that ``the interclick times are of the order of the size of the best class''.
 An intuitive explanation for the appearance of the exponent $1-\beta-2\delta$ in \eqref{RT4} will be given at the end of Section~\ref{secPPA}.

-The exponential rate in \eqref{RT2} has been obtained in \cite{EPW09} by a rescaling of the diffusion approximation of the so called {\it relaxed Poisson profile approximation}.
-We will explain the idea of this approximation, and define it in the context of the Moran model, in Section~\ref{RPPAsec}.
-There we will also give an intuitive explanation why the exponent $1-\beta-\delta$ appears in \eqref{RT2}.
+The reason why this exponent is different from the one appearing in \eqref{RT2} is that \cite{EPW09} work here not with the Poisson profile approximation, but with (a rescaling of the diffusion approximation of) the so-called {\it relaxed Poisson profile approximation}.